Training Needs Analysis Template

 Simplify your training needs analysis with our free template

-Effective training empowers employees to contribute to your high-level business objectives.
-Identifying your business needs will help you prioritise training that fetches the biggest return on investment.
+Effective training empowers employees to contribute to high-level business objectives.
+Identifying your business needs will help you prioritize training that fetches the biggest return on investment.
 That is, the training your employees need to increase profitability.

-But according to the 2020 UK-based Learning & Skills at Work survey, many organisations were already struggling to provide learning solutions that directly support business outcomes—and that’s before the economic downturn.
-The survey revealed that succession planning and people management were among the top three business priorities for many organisations, but few were identifying the training needs that fulfil those priorities.
+According to the UK-based Learning & Skills at Work survey, many organisations are struggling to provide learning solutions that directly support business outcomes—and that’s before the budgets were slashed.
+Succession planning and people management were among the top three business priorities for many organisations, but few were identifying the training needs that fulfil those priorities.
 In fact, only 4% identified the need to reskill employees, and just 8% were focused on developing soft skills.

-Hovering near a recession, that goes beyond poor business planning; it’s a big blow to employee retention because your training isn’t helping employees grow.
+That's a big blow to employee retention, because your training isn’t helping employees grow.
 The Great Resignation proved that if you don’t give employees what they want—fulfillment at work, learning opportunities, and work-life balance—they will walk out of the door.

-Plus, large-scale quitting widened the skills gap as talented people moved on.
+Plus, wide-scale quitting widened the skills gap, as talented people walked out the door.
 As a result, 49% of L&D leaders are facing pressure from executives that their employees don’t have adequate skills to execute business strategy.

 So, as a first step, reflect on your current business goals to gauge what your training should emphasise.
 Say leadership has set an annual goal of increasing customer retention by 10%.
 After reviewing customer exit surveys, your organisation’s executives determine that many people seem unhappy with your support.
 Based on this goal and input, you determine that building training for customer support reps would significantly contribute to increasing retention.